Strengthening K-State students

 In 2010, the Introduction to Leadership Concepts class in the Staley School of Leadership Studies began using the CliftonStrengths assessment.
 The students valued knowing their strengths and learning how to use them to better engage on campus.
 It was so popular, students pushed for CliftonStrengths to be used more widely across campus, not just in leadership classes.
 Rich Mistler, a strong believer in self-development, was the catalyst who first funded K-State’s use of the CliftonStrengths assessment for all K-State students in 2012.
 Rich’s gift was the driving force behind making K-State a strengths-based campus focused on strengths development and well-being.

 Rich Mistler stepped up and invested in the project so every incoming student, new to K-State, could take the assessment.
-His initial funding was for three years and due to the success of the program, he has continually invested in the strengths initiative.
+His initial funding was for three years and due to the success of the program, he continued to invest in the strengths initiative.
 Recently, the Mistler family created a fund to support the Strengths program, as well as other student well-being efforts.

 “Those who understand and develop their strengths grow in confidence, resilience, and well-being,” said Mary Tolar, director of the Staley School of Leadership Studies.
 “The Mistler family is investing in our students, and in turn, the communities and workplaces where they will work, live and contribute.
 This is a gift with extraordinary personal and institutional impact that ripples in powerful, positive ways far beyond K-State.”